rpragya209/pset2/docs/index.rst

-.. renatl_bike_model documentation master file, created by sphinx-quickstart.
+.. a documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-renatl_bike_model documentation!
+chance_of_admission documentation!
 ==============================================

 Contents: